 - Activate CDN: Mark this if you want to activate the CDN.

 - CDN Root URL: The URL of the created distribution.
-Don’t forget to add HTTP / HTTPS with the URL.
+Don’t forget to add HTTP / HTTPS to the URL.

 - CDN Content: The directories of the content that you want to be served by a CDN.